PhoenXHO/MathLang/README.md

 ### REPL Commands
 - `quit` or `exit`: Terminate the interpreter
-- `\` at the end of a line: Continue on the next line (note that if the line is incomplete, the interpreter will wait for more input)
+- `\` at the end of a line: Continue on the next line.
+Note that if the line is incomplete, the interpreter will wait for more input, and if you want to cancel continuing on the next line, hit `Enter` without typing anything.

 ### Command Line Options
 - `-h, --help`: Display help message